 Setback #8: You forgot your workout tunes.
 If you're someone who loves working out to music on your iPod, this can seem like a major workout killer to try to exercise sans music.

-Prevent It: Remind yourself that exercising without music is OK.
+Prevent It: Remind yourself that exercising without music is okay.
 In fact, everyone did it that way long before portable music devices existed—and they still got great workouts!
-Even if you love working out with music (research does show that music can make workouts more fun), there's something to be said for doing a workout every now and again with nothing but your body and your thoughts.
+Even if you love working out with music, there's something to be said for doing a workout every now and again with nothing but your body and your thoughts.
 Doing this in nature is ideal, but it can work at the gym, too.
 Instead of focusing on the beat or the lyrics of your favorite workout songs, pay attention to your breath, feel your muscles as they're moving, and be totally present in what you're doing.
 Intently focusing on the mind-body connection can be a great way to de-stress and appreciate your body for how amazing it is.
 It can also help you work more intensely since you aren't distracted.
 Try a workout-music-free workout once every few weeks.
-Then the next time you forgot your iPod, it'll just be another time that you get to tune in to you!
+Then the next time you forget your tunes, it will just be another time that you get to tune in to you!

 Setback #9: You don't feel good.
 No matter if you are suffering from a cold, have a stomachache or are running a fever, sometimes we miss our workouts because of our health.